The Platypus Nature’s Quirkiest Creature

 Photo: Venomous spur on male platypus's hind leg

-Platypus venom is composed mainly of defensin-like peptides (OvDLPs) unique to the platypus.
-Swelling develops around the puncture wound and gradually spreads outward.
-While not fatal to humans, its venom can cause excruciating and prolonged pain strong enough to incapacitate its victim.
-Even powerful painkillers cannot suppress the pain, and no antivenom is available.
+While not fatal to humans, the venom causes excruciating pain and swelling.
+Even strong painkillers may fail to alleviate the discomfort and no antivenom is available.
 Smaller animals, such as dogs, can die from platypus attacks.

 Is the Platypus Venomous or Poisonous?